ZAS0/My-Portfolio/readme.md

 *Built with HTML, CSS, TailwindCSS and Vanilla JavaScript.*

 ### Key Features
-- Explore my professional resume
+- Explore my professional resume.
-- Download a PDF version of my resume
+- Download a PDF version of my resume.
-- Get in touch with me directly
+- Get in touch with me directly.
-- Discover my core skills and expertise
+- Discover my core skills and expertise.
+- Responsive in nature,works in both Smart Phones and Laptops/Desktop.